 Good explanation, I will need to actually get the scanner and experiment with the point clouds to familiarize myself with it.
 I have seen you recommend Cloud Compare in your other post, the results look quite improved in terms of details.
 I’ll definitely try that out.

+I’m not at a museum currently, I usually travel to different institutions to collect data as needed.
 Thank you for taking the time to answer my questions.
 Your thorough explanations have been immensely helpful, I’m sure for others as well.
 It is very appreciated!